Ashrafzhcet1/Hackathon/README.md

 style.css : used css to style the webpage.

-app.js : called the api, which helps to integrage the backend and frontend
+app.js : called the api, which helps to integrate the backend and frontend